rakholiyaragini/Blog_Panel_authentication/README.md

 - `POST /blogs/add`: Add a new blog post (with file/image upload).
 - `POST /blogs/edit/:id`: Edit a specific blog post (only by the blog’s author).
 - `DELETE /blogs/delete/:id`: Delete a specific blog post (only by the blog’s author).
+- `GET /addTopics`: addTopics.
+- `GET /subTopic`: subTopic.
+- `GET /deleteTopicAndSubTopics/:id`: Delete a specific Topic  (only by the Topic’s author).
+- `POST /addComment/:id`: addComment.
+- `GET /deletComment/:id`: Delete a specific comment (only by the blog’s author).

 ## Installation and Setup Project